Collective Giving Funds

 FJC has a low minimum grant recommendation amount ($100) and typically processes grant recommendations within 10 business days.
 Please note: certain recommendations may require additional research, which will extend the processing time.

-Advisors on the CGA may submit grant recommendations via email, online using the FJC Donor Portal, or in writing on a customized Grant Recommendation Form that is sent in by postal mail or fax.
+Advisors on the CGA may submit grant recommendations via email, online using the FJC Account Portal, or in writing on a customized Grant Recommendation Form that is sent in by postal mail or fax.
 Please note: we cannot accept recommendations over the phone.

 FJC Gift Certificate Program